When to plant Figs in Fulton County, KY

 Fulton County, Kentucky is in USDA Hardiness Zone 7b.
 The average last spring frost is March 30 and first fall frost is October 31.

-Fulton County County sits in USDA Zone 7b.
+Fulton County sits in USDA Zone 7b.
 Figs grows reliably in zones 7a through 11b, so it's a good fit here.

-Can Figs grow in Fulton County County's climate?
+Can Figs grow in Fulton County's climate?

 Your Fulton County Garden Planner — Free